 I worked on establishing this first-of-its-kind online diploma, a collaboration between Athabasca University and the Royal Architecture Institute of Canada (RAIC).

-With its technical, professional practice, and design studio courses delivered at a distance, establishing the program and the courses presented a large array of pedagogic, technical and political challenges.
-It was a great experience to work directly with the RAIC on this project.
+With its courses in technical, professional practice, and design studio all to be delivered at a distance, establishing the program and the courses presented a large array of pedagogic, technical and political challenges.
+It was a great experience for me to work directly with architecture professionals on this project.

-This and Athabasca's subsequent programs give learners a way to pursue certification in Architecture regardless of their location, age or other factors.
+Through this and Athabasca's subsequent programs learners now have a way to pursue certification in Architecture regardless of their location, age or other factors.

 Card-based Simulation Activity

 As the cards change, learners practice responding to unscripted situations .

 Planning Your Night Shift as a Lab Tech

 Planning work and prioritizing tasks are an important competencies for students in the Medical Laboratory Science program at the University of Alberta.